SeleniumHQ/selenium-ide/.github/ISSUE_TEMPLATE/question.md

 ---

 name: 💬 Questions / Help
-about: If you have questions, please check our Discord or StackOverflow
+about: If you have questions, please check our IRC or Slack
 ---

 ## 💬 Questions and Help